-- A 4km long Au anomaly identified, extending NNW from the historic Alpine United mine, which produced 80koz @ 17g/t Au down to 500m below surface. - Two trenches 100m apart, were excavated on the gold anomaly 4kms NNW of the Alpine United mine. - Trench 1 intersected 7m @ 13.8g/t Au and Trench 2 intersected 8.0m @ 6.3g/t Au. - The Alpine United mine Mt Lyell 4km Au Zone has been identified as a significant new discovery. - Siren has applied for 19 drill pads, with drilling planned in Q1 23.
+- A 1km long NW trending Au anomaly identified at Mt Lyell North, 3kms north of the Alpine United mine that historically produced 80koz @ 17g/t Au. - As previously reported, two trenches 100m apart were excavated in the middle of the gold anomaly and intersected 7m @ 13.8g/t Au and 8.0m @ 6.3g/t Au (refer press release dated 14 October 22). - Siren has discovered an outcropping quartz reef with significant visible gold in the NW end of the Mt Lyell soil anomaly.
+The reef is surrounded by disseminated acicular arsenopyrite for a total thickness of approximately 2m, with results awaited. - The Mt Lyell North 1km long Au Zone has been identified as a significant new discovery.